viperproject/prusti-dev/prusti-pcs/permission_model.md

         and treat these statements as no-ops.
     StorageDead(p)      ->      { ? }       Kill(p)         { u p }
                                 { u p }     Exit(p)         { }
     StorageLive(p)      ->      { }         Enter(p)        { u p }

         The "enter" microcode op seems a lot like we could just specialize "kill" Also, exiting the PCS can have wand-effects.
+    It seems like these should have no impact on the permissions, except efficiency?

     The permissions for Repeat: